kitconcept/bobtemplates.kitconcept/docs/index.rst

 Features
 --------

-Package created with ``bobtemplates.plone`` use the current best-practices when creating an add-on.
+Package created with ``bobtemplates.kitconcept`` use the current best-practices when creating an add-on.

 Buildout
     The package is contained in a buildout that allows you to build Plone with the new package installed for testing-purposes.